MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-automated-message.md

 You can customize automated messages at the channel instance level.
 For example, you can apply a change to one specific Facebook account, one specific SMS number, and so on.
 If you don't create customized automated messages at the channel instance level, each instance will inherit the channel-level settings.
 If you create customized automated messages at the channel instance level, the channel-level settings are overwritten.

-### Add custom automated messages in Omnichannel admin center
+### Add custom automated messages in Customer Service admin center or Omnichannel admin center

 Do the following for the channel in which you want to create custom automated messages in the Customer Service admin center or Omnichannel admin center app: